 3.1.1 Quantitative method

 Quantitative research strives to be systematic and precise as it tries to determine validity and reliability while analyzing the causal relationship between variables (Brennen, 2017).
 Since the aim of this research was to examine the relationship between the variables and to be able to determine whether the independent variable (greenwashing) does influence the dependent variable (eWOM), an online experiment was used as the most suitable method.
 Specifically, to examine the causal relationship between the independent and dependent variables, several hypotheses have been formulated based on literature research that has already been conducted.
-Since this research has one independent variable with three levels, there was examined through a unifactorial experiment design with three conditions: greenwashing, non-greenwashing, and a control group.
+Since this research has one independent variable with three levels, these hypotheses were

+examined through a unifactorial experiment design with three conditions: greenwashing, non-greenwashing, and a control group.
 This allowed the researcher to look at the independent variable in different situations and examine interactions between the factors (Collins et al., 2009).
 The type of experimental design was a between-subjects experiment.
 This means that the experiment participants were assigned to different conditions, each experiencing only one experimental condition (Charness et al., 2012).
-The hypotheses were also tested using an online experiment.
 The experimental design provides the most effective method for testing causal hypotheses because it allows researchers to test each created condition's hypotheses, examining the variables in different positions (Check & Schutt, 2012).
 Each group in the experiment represents another condition of the independent variable (greenwashing) in order to examine whether it influences the dependent variable (eWOM)